wellesley-cs230/wellesley-cs230.github.io/syllabus.md

 # Learning Goals

-Upon completion of this course, students should be able to:
+After completing the course, you should be able to:

 * Identify abstract data types and fundamental algorithms and summarize their typical uses, strengths, and weaknesses.
 * Use, implement, and modify various data structures including lists, stacks, queues, trees, tables and graphs.